nasa-fornax/fornax-documentation/documentation/quick_start.md

 ## 7. Shut Down Your Server

-Since running sessions continuously use the allocated credit, it strongly recommended that yoy should terminate you session when you are done with the work.
+Since running sessions continuously use the allocated credit, it is strongly recommended that you should terminate your session when you are done with the work.
 See the {ref}`jupyterlab-session-information` for details.
-The session can be stopped by clicking **Stop My Server** from the jupyterhub control panel page, which is accessed from from:
+The session can be stopped by clicking **Stop My Server** from the JupyterHub control panel page, which is accessed from from:

 - **Fornax** → **Shutdown Server**, or
 - **File** → **Hub Control Panel**, both in the top menu.

-Clicking **Logout** from the File menu (or in the upper right corner of the JupyterHub control page) does not stop the session.
+Note that clicking **Logout** from the File menu (or in the upper right corner of the JupyterHub control page) does not stop the session or shut down the server.
 It only logs you out.
-See {ref}`jupyterlab-session-information` for details.